Commercial Espresso Machine Buying Guide

 The build quality of these machines is usually very high, with excellent design and high-grade components.
 DB's offer ultimate convenience and are feature-rich, leaving the user able to control and adjust as they please.
 They are typically at the top end in terms of price, due to their multiple boilers and high-grade components.

 We sell a range of dual boiler machines, as the majority of our customers are focused on quality and are clear on the benefits of what a DB can offer.
 Both our brands La Marzocco and Rocket offer dual boilers, but we would argue that at this level and price point, La Marzocco deliver the best options in their Linea Classic and Linea PB models.

-The Linea Classic has been around a long time.
+The Linea S aka Classic has been around a long time.
 It remains the most popular model in La Marzocco's range and the most in demand DB machine on the market for good reason.
 It is a beautiful looking Italian statement espresso machine.
 Built like a tank and capable of powering through during intense use, it has lasted the test of time.
-You can get the Classic in either EE (Semi Auto) or AV (Automatic) volumetric versions across 1, 2, 3 & 4 groups.
-They all contain a PID for precision temperature control, hold a col to touch steam wand and are extremely easy to use and service.
+The S comes as an AV (Automatic) volumetric versions across 1, 2, 3 groups.
+They all contain a PID for precision temperature control (Now on the front panel), hold a cool to touch steam wand and are extremely easy to use and service.